Cameron Norrie: 2018: Top 100 debut and first ATP doubles title

-At the 2018 French Open Norrie was a direct entrant into a grand slam for the first time.
+At the French Open Norrie was a direct entrant into a major tournament for the first time.
 He played Peter Gojowczyk in the opening round, and won after Gojowczyk retired through injury.
-In the second round he faced Frenchman Lucas Pouille on the Phillipe Chatrier court.
-Norrie eventually lost to the French number one in 5 sets, after darkness interrupted play at the end of the 4th set.
+In the second round he faced Frenchman Lucas Pouille on the Philippe Chatrier court.
+Norrie eventually lost to the French number one in five sets, after darkness interrupted play at the end of the fourth set.

-Cameron lost in the first round of the Nottingham challenger, Queens Club and Wimbledon.
-However, he did reach the quarter finals at Eastbourne, despite self-admittedly not being a big fan of the grass surface.
-After the early exit in 2018 Wimbledon, he succeeded to reach his second ATP Semifinal in 2018 BB&T Atlanta Open after beating Malek Jaziri, no.6 seed Jérémy Chardy and no.2 seed Nick Kyrgios.
-He then lost to Ryan Harrison in three sets, despite winning the first set.
-A week later he continued his good form on hard courts, by reaching the quarterfinal of 2018 Los Cabos Open.
+Norrie reached the quarter finals at the Eastbourne International.
+He reached his second ATP semifinal at the Atlanta Open after beating Malek Jaziri, sixth seed Jérémy Chardy and second seed Nick Kyrgios.
+Norrie lost to Ryan Harrison in three sets.
+A week later he continued his good form on hard courts, by reaching the semifinals of Los Cabos Open with a win over fourth seed Adrian Mannarino, before losing to second seed Jérémy Chardy.